As many of you may know, I am a huge fan of salads. Fresh, crunchy, colorful, creative – they are delicious.

 This Oriental chicken salad recipe can be prepped and ready in a few easy steps.
 Simply:

 - Roast the chicken: Start with roasting a couple of bone-in chicken breasts in the oven.
-Pat the chicken breasts dry with paper towels and place on a baking sheet.
+Pat the skinless chicken breasts dry with paper towels and place on a baking sheet.
 Brush both sides of the chicken with vegetable oil and sprinkle with salt and pepper.
 Roast in a 425-degree oven for 30-35 minutes, or until the thickest part of the chicken registers 165 degrees on an instant-read thermometer.
-Rest for 5 minutes before slicing.
+Let chicken rest for 5 minutes before slicing.

 - Mix the dressing: In a small mixing bowl (or mason jar), whisk together the almond butter, honey, rice vinegar, soy sauce, toasted sesame oil, garlic, ginger, Sriracha and sea salt.
 Allow it to sit for 10 minutes.

-- Toss the shredded vegetables and cooked chicken: In a large bowl, pour in half the dressing, then add the green and red cabbage, carrots, romaine, and sliced chicken.
+- Toss the shredded vegetables and cooked chicken: In a large bowl, pour in half the dressing, then add the green and red cabbage, carrots, romaine, and sliced chicken breast strips.
 Gently stir to equally distribute, then pour the remaining dressing on top and toss to combine.
 Allow to sit for 5-10 minutes for the cabbage to wilt and flavors to combine.

 - Garnish and Serve.
 Stir in the edamame, then sprinkle with sesame seeds, sliced almonds, chopped cilantro, and tangerine slices.
 Enjoy!